Nicki Minaj: Early life

-Onika Tanya Maraj was born on December 8, 1982, in the Saint James district of Port of Spain, Trinidad and Tobago.
-Her father was Robert Maraj (1956–2021), a financial executive and part-time gospel singer of Dougla (Afro-Trinidadian mother and Indo-Trinidadian father) descent.
-Her mother, Carol, is also a gospel singer with Afro-Trinidadian ancestry.
-Carol worked in payroll and accounting departments during Minaj's youth.
-Minaj's father was an alcoholic and crack cocaine addict whom Minaj described to be "violent" and abusive to her mother.
-He committed arson on their house in December 1987.
-She has an older brother named Jelani, a younger brother named Micaiah, and a younger half-sister named Ming.
+Onika Tanya Maraj was born on December 8, 1982, in Saint James, Port of Spain, Trinidad and Tobago.
+Her father, Robert Maraj (1956–2021), was a financial executive and part-time gospel singer of Dougla (Afro-Trinidadian mother and Indo-Trinidadian father) descent, while her mother, Carol, is also a gospel singer with Afro-Trinidadian ancestry.
+Her mother worked in payroll and accounting departments during Minaj's youth.
+Her father was an alcoholic and crack cocaine addict whom Minaj described as violent to her mother and committed arson on their house in December 1987.
+Minaj has an older brother, a younger brother, and a younger half-sister.

-As a child, Minaj and Jelani grew up with their grandmother in Saint James in a household with 11 cousins.
-Carol was working numerous jobs in Saint James before getting her green card at the age of 24.
-She then moved to the Bronx in New York to attend Monroe College, leaving both Minaj and Jelani in Trinidad with their grandmother.
-When Minaj was five, Carol brought Minaj and Jelani to live with her and their father in South Jamaica, Queens.
-Minaj said she arrived in the United States as an illegal immigrant, and by the time she moved to the country, her mother and father had lawful permanent residency.
-She stated in 2024 that she is not a US citizen.
-Minaj recalled, "I don't think I had a lot of discipline in my household.
+As a child, Minaj lived with her grandmother in Saint James in a household with 11 cousins.
+Her mother worked many jobs in Saint James before getting her green card at the age of 24.
+She then moved to the Bronx, New York City, to attend Monroe College, leaving Minaj in Trinidad with her grandmother.
+When Minaj was five, Carol brought her to live with her and her father in South Jamaica, Queens.
+Minaj said she arrived in the U.S as an illegal immigrant, after which she gained legal resident status.
+She recalled, "I don't think I had a lot of discipline in my household.
 My mom motivated me, but it wasn't a strict household.
 I kind of wanted a strict household."

 Minaj successfully auditioned for admission to Fiorello H. LaGuardia High School of Music & Art and Performing Arts, which focuses on visual and performing arts.
-A week after graduation, Minaj was cast in the Off-Broadway play In Case You Forget in 2001.
-At the age of 19, she worked as a waitress at a Red Lobster in the Bronx, but was fired for discourtesy to customers.
-She said she was fired from "at least 15 jobs" for similar reasons.
-Her other jobs included customer service representative and office management on Wall Street.
+A week after graduation, she was cast in the Off-Broadway play In Case You Forget.
+In her youth, Minaj worked many jobs, including as a waitress at a Red Lobster in the Bronx, customer service representative, and office management on Wall Street, and was fired for discourtesy to customers.